-Since 2013, the Organization has been awarded and subsequently deployed \$195 million in NMTC allocation to support community development in economically distressed areas throughout Texas.
-In 2023 and 2022, the Organization deployed \$45 and \$0 million, respectively, of tax credit allocation supporting five projects throughout the state.
-All 100 percent of the 2022-2023 tax allocation was deployed in 2023.
+Since 2013, the Organization has been awarded and subsequently deployed \$240 million in NMTC allocation to support community development in economically distressed areas throughout Texas.
+In 2024 and 2023, the Organization deployed \$45 million of tax credit allocation supporting five projects in 2024 throughout the state.
+All 100 percent of the 2023-2024 tax allocation was deployed in 2024.